Lake Washington Institute of Technology: Diversity

 In October 2017, Lake Washington Institute of Technology opened its new diversity center called the RISE Center: Resources for Inclusion, Support, and Empowerment.
 The center aims to build an equitable and inclusive campus environment for all students and provides support services for students from traditionally underrepresented and under-served backgrounds, such as students from minoritized ethnic/racial groups, students with disabilities, first-generation college students (those who are the first in their family to attend/graduate from college), undocumented students, and members of the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) community.

 Partnerships

-In 2017 Lake Washington Institute of Technology signed a memorandum of understanding with British Columbia Institute of Technology in Canada and Oregon Institute of Technology to collaborate in four key areas to bring industry-aligned talent to the Cascadia Innovation Corridor's workforce needs.
+In 2017 Lake Washington Institute of Technology signed a memorandum of understanding with the British Columbia Institute of Technology in Canada and the Oregon Institute of Technology to collaborate in four key areas to bring industry-aligned talent to the Cascadia Innovation Corridor's workforce needs.
 Microsoft President, Brad Smith, announced the partnership.
 The memorandum that the three institutions signed outlines four areas for collaboration, which focus on students, faculty, industry, and applied research.